Varissuo: History

 Varissuo is one of Turku’s newer suburbs, developed in the mid-1970s to accommodate the city’s rapidly growing population resulting from migration from rural areas.
 The district was constructed on previously undeveloped wetland, featuring apartment buildings, schools, health services, and other community facilities designed to create a functional residential area.

 Beginning in the late 1980s and continuing through the 1990s and 2000s, Varissuo became a primary settlement area for immigrants and refugees arriving in Finland.
-Individuals fleeing conflicts and hardships in countries such as Vietnam, Somalia, Iraq, and the former Yugoslavia settled in the district, attracted by affordable housing and proximity to Turku’s city center.
+Individuals fleeing conflicts and hardships in countries such as Vietnam, Somalia, Iraq, and the former Yugoslavia (Usually Kosovo Albanians or Bosniaks) settled in the district, attracted by affordable housing and proximity to Turku’s city center.

 The establishment of immigrant communities contributed to Varissuo’s development as one of Finland’s most multicultural districts.

 Despite social and economic challenges related to integration, Varissuo remains a vibrant and diverse neighbourhood with active community services and well-developed public transportation connections, continuing to evolve as an integral part of Turku’s urban landscape.